Garretson Forge and Farm: Living museum and garden

 Today, patrons can visit Garretson Forge and Farm to explore the outdoor living museum as well as the extensive garden.
 The living museum contains numerous historic buildings and artifacts which patrons can explore and interact with.
 The main estate contains a rustic kitchen that was used by the Garretson Family.
-Outside the main estate, is an authentic water pump, where patrons can actually pump underground water to be used for the garden.
+Outside the main estate, is an authentic water pump which was used until renovations brought running water into the house.
 There are numerous buildings around the property that are used to store farm equipment for the garden as well.

 Originally, Garretson Forge and Farm was used to grow a variety of herbs and vegetables.
 Commercial crops were grown as late as 1970 by the Garretson Family.
 Currently, the garden is mainly used to grow a wide a variety of herbs.
 The garden consists of over 50 herbs and spices, and also contains a butterfly garden and fruit orchard.
 Patrons who come to visit can participate in the cultivation and upkeep of the Garretson Forge and Farm garden.